 When I first told my friends I was going to Kansas, most of them said: “Why would you ever go there?” and to tell you the truth, I didn’t have much of an answer.
-The simple answer was to shoot some motorcycles, but that didn’t explain taking five additional days to drive around central Kansas looking for pictures and stories.
+The simple answer was to shoot some vintage motorcycles, but that didn’t explain taking five additional days to drive around central Kansas looking for pictures and stories.
 The more complete answer was because I didn’t know what I would find.
 I like being in new places, ones where I don’t know what’s around the corner.
 And I didn’t know a thing about Kansas.

-I went to Kansas without much of a clue.
+So I went to Kansas without a clue.
 Well, not exactly.
 I had done some reading and looked at maps to plan my trip but without a clue for the feel of the land, the warmth of the people, and the differentness of it all from the myths of Kansas in my mind.
 For a week, I spent my days in the small towns of central Kansas, places like Wilson and Dover, and I drove the two-lane roads between them, making pictures all the while.
 I learned things, and if you’re patient, I will share them with you, showing you pictures and telling you stories about them as we go.
 Come along with me, and let’s talk about Kansas.

 It started out when I chased down a guy who owned five Vincent motorcycles.
 In case you don’t know about Vincent’s, in the fifties, they were the fastest bikes in the world and for my money, among the most beautiful motorcycles ever made.
 They are also extremely rare.
 Hearing there was someone who had five Vincent’s; I had to find out who they were and see if I could photograph them.
 Who I found was Dale Keesecker, a farmer who lived outside the tiny town of Washington, Kansas, and when I’d made his acquaintance, he invited me to come and photograph his collection of bikes, about sixty in all, each one more perfect than the next.
 I started making plans to go.